-Background: Angiogenesis, involving the formation of new blood vessels from the preexisting vessels caters an important biological phenomenon for the growth and development of bodily structures in human body.
-Regulation of angiogenesis in non-pathological conditions proceeds through a well-defined balanced angiogenic-switch, which in exposure to various pathological conditions may get altered.
-This result the cells to change its normal behavior resulting in uncontrolled division and angiogenesis.
+Background: Angiogenesis, involving the formation of new blood vessels from preexisting vessels, caters an important biological phenomenon for the growth and development of bodily structures in the human body.
+Regulation of angiogenesis in non-pathological conditions takes place through a well-defined balanced angiogenic-switch, which upon exposure to various pathological conditions may get altered.
+This makes the cells change their normal behavior resulting in uncontrolled division and angiogenesis.

-Methods: The current review tries to picture out a brief framework of angiogenesis and tumor progression phenomenon along with the latest therapeutic interventions against VEGFR-2 and its future directions.
+Methods: The current review tries to present a brief framework of angiogenesis and tumor progression phenomenon along with the latest therapeutic interventions against VEGFR-2 and its future directions.

-Results: The tumor angiogenic pathways functioning in diverse mechanisms via Sprouting angiogenesis, Intussusceptive angiogenesis, Vascular Co-option, Vascular Mimicry, Glomeruloid angiogenesis are normally activated by varied angiogenic stimulators and their receptors intertwined to give rise to specialized signaling pathways.
-Amongst these receptors, VEGFR-2 turns up as one of the key and critical mediator in tumor angiogenesis and is seen as a major therapeutic target for combating angiogenesis phenomenon.
-Though, a number of anti-angiogenic drugs like Ramucirumab, Sunitinib, Axitinib, Sorafenib, etc. showing good survival rate have been developed and FDA approved against VEGFR-2 but these have also been found to be associated with serious health effects and adverse reactions.
+Results: The tumor angiogenic pathways functioning in diverse mechanisms via sprouting angiogenesis, intussusceptive angiogenesis, vascular co-option, vascular mimicry, and glomeruloid angiogenesis are normally activated by varied angiogenic stimulators and their receptors are interrelated to give rise to specialized signaling pathways.
+Amongst these receptors, VEGFR-2 is found as one of the key, critical mediators in tumor angiogenesis and is seen as a major therapeutic target for combating angiogenesis.
+Though a number of anti-angiogenic drugs like Ramucirumab, Sunitinib, Axitinib, Sorafenib, etc. showing good survival rates have been developed and approved by FDA against VEGFR-2, but these have also been found to be associated with serious health effects and adverse reactions.

-Conclusions: An improved or alternative treatment is needed shortly that would have a higher survival rate with least side effects.
-Innovative strategies including personalized medicine, Nano-medicine, cancer immunotherapy have also been outlined as an alternative treatment therapy with discussion about needed advancements and improvements in their implementation methods.
+Conclusion: An improved or alternative treatment is needed shortly that has a higher survival rate with the least side effects.
+Innovative strategies, including personalized medicine, nano-medicine, and cancer immunotherapy have also been outlined as an alternative treatment with a discussion on advancements and improvements required for their implementation methods.